wp-plugins/ajax-event-calendar/readme.txt

 Refresh the browser window.
 Repeat until the Calendar option appears in the admin menu.

 = I upgraded the plugin to version 0.9.6 and the front-end calendar dissappeared = As of version 0.9.6, to accommodate the widest range of display options, the front-end calendar display was altered and is now triggered by the inclusion of the "[calendar]" shortcode in either a page or a post.
 See the [installation tab](http://wordpress.org/extend/plugins/ajax-event-calendar/installation/) for details.

 = I upgraded the plugin and the calendar no longer appears = Go to the Calendar Options page in the Settings menu and if you don't have access to the page or none of the checkboxes are selected, select **Reset Settings** and click **Save Settings**.
 If the calendar still does not appear, please post the issue in the [Support Forum](http://wordpress.org/tags/ajax-event-calendar?forum_id=10 "forum") be sure to include your URL in the description.

 = How do I manage (add, edit, delete) events? =
 As with Google Calendar: to add an event, in the administrative calendar page click on a date (or range of dates) in the month view, or click on a half-hour (or range of hours) timeslot in the week view.
 Only users assigned the aec_add_events capability can edit and delete events they create.
 Users assigned the aec_manage_events capability can edit and delete all events.

 = How do I manage (add, edit, delete) categories? =
 To add a category, simply enter the desired category name in the input field, select a background color via the colorpicker or enter the hex value in the field provided, then click Add.
 Only users assigned the aec_manage_calendar capability can manage categories.

 = How does the calendar filter work? =
 The filter appears on the front-end Calendar when more than one event category has been created.

 = What happens when the plugin is deleted? =
 The event and category databases, custom roles, plugin capabilities, plugin options and widget settings are **permanently removed**.

 = What happens to user events when they are deleted? = All events associated with a deleted user are **permanently deleted**.

 = What happens to events associated with a deleted category? = All events associated with a deleted category are re-assigned to the primary category type.

-= What capabilities does this plugin include and how can I assign them to a role? = The plugin comes with a custom role called Calendar Contributor (which allows assigned users to add, edit and delete their own calendar events).
-For more options install the [Capability Manager](http://wordpress.org/extend/plugins/capsman/) plugin and the following plugin capabilities to roles as desired:
+= What roles/capabilities does this plugin include? =
+The plugin comes with a custom role called Calendar Contributor (which allows assigned users to add, edit and delete their own calendar events).

-**aec_add_events**: allows a user to add, edit and delete their own calendar events **aec_manage_events**: allows a user to add, edit and delete all calendar events **aec_manage_calendar**: allows a user to modify calendar settings, control which event fields to display and require, modify categories, and view the activity report
+**aec_add_events**: allows a user to add, edit and delete their own calendar events

+**aec_manage_events**: allows a user to add, edit and delete all calendar events

+**aec_manage_calendar**: allows a user to modify calendar settings, control which event fields to display and require, modify categories, and view the activity report

+= I am an administrator and want to grant calendar rights to a user without giving them access to all administrative menus = For more options install the [Members](http://wordpress.org/extend/plugins/members/) plugin and assign the capabilities listed above as desired to existing, or newly created roles.

 == Screenshots ==